opencog/atomese-simd/README.md

 accepts Java and issues Java bytecode.
 The goal here is to accept high-level functional descriptions, such as that of a transformer, and to generate low-level invocations of GPU kernels.
-However, the project here is not meant to be a "compiler" per se; if that is what one really wanted, one could just brute-force write one (or use PyTorch, TensorFlow, ...)
-Instead, this is meant to be an exploration of graph rewriting in general, and the GPU target just happens to be a realistic and suitably complicated example target.
+However, the project here is not meant to just be a "compiler" per se; if that is what one really wanted, one could just brute-force write one (or use PyTorch, TensorFlow, ...)
+Instead, this is meant to be an exploration of graph rewriting in general, and it uses the GPU target as a realistic and suitably complicated example system.

 A different way of thinking of this experiment is as an exploration of the agency of sensori-motor systems.
 The GPU is a "thing out there" that can be manipulated by an agent to "do things".
 How does an agent perceive the "thing out there", and "understand" it's properties?
 How can the agent control the "thing out there", and perform actions on it?
-To extert motor control on that "thing out there"?
+To exert motor control on that "thing out there"?
 How does the agent perceive the results of those motor actions?

 In the present experiment, the "agent" is is a collection of graphs